 Prosecutors often pursue serious charges from the start in the Pulaski County, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Pulaski County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-- Self-Defense or Protecting Others: If you acted to defend yourself or someone else from immediate danger in the Pulaski County, MO area, Missouri law may justify your actions, even in cases involving serious harm.
+- Self-Defense or Defending Others: If you acted to stop immediate harm in Pulaski County, MO, Missouri law may protect your actions, even in serious situations.

 - Unlawful Search and Seizure: Evidence obtained in violation of your constitutional rights may be suppressed, weakening the prosecution’s case.